withjam/connect-marklogic/README.md

   - `collection` The name of the ML collection to use for created sessions (defaults to 'sessions')
   - `ttl` the max time to live for a cookie.
 If the cookie has no expiration set it will be set to now + ttl (defaults to 1209600)

-Any options not included in this list will be passed to the MarkLogic `createDatabaseClient()` method directly.
+If `client` is not provided then a client will be created and all options will be passed to the MarkLogic `createDatabaseClient()` method directly.

 ## Usage